-According to The Story of Village Palampur, land, labour, working and human capital comprise the various factors of production.
-The aim is always to yield maximum output from a limited number of resources.
-Although the land is fixed, high yielding varieties of seeds can help increase production significantly even in the same area of land.
-Similarly, other modern techniques have to be adopted to increase production.
+The different components of production, according to The Tale of Village Palampur, include land, labour, working capital, and human capital.
+The goal is always to get the most out of a limited number of resources.
+While the land is fixed, high yielding seed types can greatly boost productivity even in the same piece of land.
+Similarly, more new approaches must be implemented to boost output.

 6. What do the farmers do with surplus farm products?

 With the help of the example of Tejpal Singh, students are taught about what farmers should do with surplus farm products in an ideal scenario.
 Keep a section of the farm products for consumption and sell the other section for a profit.
 With the help of these additional earnings, farmers can increase their fixed capital by buying different machines and tractors, which will further aid in increasing production.